 Nations with extensive renewable energy resources or advanced nuclear power technologies can mitigate the environmental and economic costs associated with AI's energy demands.
 This capability not only enhances their own AI advancements but also positions them as leaders in the global AI arena.
 The strategic importance of energy in the AI era could lead to increased investments in energy technologies and policies aimed at securing energy independence and sustainability.

-Also, the relationship between energy access and AI dominance extends to the corporate sector.
+The relationship between energy access and AI dominance extends to the corporate sector.
 Tech giants and AI companies with the resources to invest in energy-efficient data centers or to secure preferential energy rates are better positioned to lead in AI innovation.
 This dynamic may further concentrate AI advancements within a small number of powerful entities, raising concerns about monopolies and the equitable distribution of AI's benefits.

 Equally important is the development of AI algorithms that are more energy-efficient without compromising performance.
 Research into new forms of computation, such as quantum computing, may also provide pathways to overcoming the limitations of current hardware and energy requirements.